|

 Kai Zhi |

-The few later handbooks which include Qiuyue Zhao Maoting didn't seem to realize this.
+The few later handbooks which include Qiuyue Zhao Maoting didn't seem to realize its connection to the kaizhi.
 Perhaps for that reason this kaizhi appears only here.
-Zha Fuxi does not include it in his Guide.3 He does include a Kaizhi Lushang Yi from 1596, but it is unrelated to this or any the other kaizhi.4

-Besides my own, the only other recording of this is by Liang Mingyue, who plays it as a prelude to #14 Shanzhong Si Youren.5
+Besides my own, the only other recording of this kaizhi is one by Liang Mingyue, who plays it as a prelude to #14 Shanzhong Si Youren.6

-For some reason all the SQMP pieces dealing with Central Asian themes use the present tuning, which is also called Wuyi Diao.6
+For some reason all the SQMP pieces dealing with themes of north and central Asia use the present tuning, which is also called Wuyi Diao.7

 None.